mebeim/aoc/2023/README.md

     total2 += next(filter(None, map(check_digit, (line[i:] for i in range(len(line) -1, -1, -1)))))
 ```

-First two starts of the year done.
-Welcome to Advent of Code 2024!
+First two stars of the year done.
+Welcome to Advent of Code 2023!

 Day 2 - Cube Conundrum